radumas/thesis/README.md

         pandoc -f docx -t markdown_github -o index.md --mathjax --extract-media=images Thesis.docx

 Most headers had to be manually modified since, I think, Word also thought of them as lists.
 Pandoc converted a number of headers with `<span>` and `<anchor>` tags, I think with a table of contents in mind.
 So these were manually removed, and the headings properly formatted.
+MathJax equations had to be surrounded by `<div>` or `<span>` [tags](http://stackoverflow.com/questions/10987992/using-mathjax-with-jekyll).

 3. Build site with `bundle exec jekyll build`